sean-codes/sean-codes.github.io/_posts/2017-2-27-floating-direction-aware-cards.md

 layout: post
 tags: [codepen, material, css, coding, nojs]
 from:
-title: Toggle switches, radio buttons, and checkbox styles, using only CSS
+title: Classy Floating direction aware cards with no JavaScript only CSS
-type: Codepen daily 33
+type: Codepen daily 36
 ---

 This is a codepen of floating direction aware cards!
 The effect i really interesting.
 These are my notes on the subject: